-The Association applies the Canadian accounting standards for not-for-profit organizations in Part III of the CPA Canada Handbook - Accounting.
+The Association applies the Canadian accounting standards for not-for-profit organizations.

 Revenue recognition

 Membership dues are recognized as revenue in the year in which they become due if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Membership dues that pertain to subsequent years are deferred and recognized as revenue in the period to which they relate.